Nannies In London – Are you looking for a London nanny?

 Due to the often demanding nature of a Nannies role, it is important that they have time to sit down and have a break.
 If it is not possible to do this during nap time then it is acceptable for a nanny to organise ‘quiet time’ with the children by reading or engaging them in a calm, quiet task for 20 minutes while she has a cup of tea.

 Babysitting is either paid as overtime, normally £8-10ph, or time off in lieu.
 Nannies often agree to this as long as they are given sufficient warning.
 If regular babysitting is required then this needs to be clearly stated before the position is accepted.
 If weekend babysitting is required then this also needs to be discussed before employment commences.
 It is advisable to have specific babysitting requirements drawn up in the contract so you both know where you stand with it.

 Live In Nanny

 A Mother’s Help is an extra pair of hands around the home.
 Because of reduced responsibilities, Mothers Help salaries range between £600 and £1000 per month depending on age and experience.
-Child care is their predominent role, however their duties also include light house work, running errands and cooking.
+Child care is their predominant role, however, their duties also include light housework, running errands and cooking.
 Mothers Help have less responsibility when it comes to the care of the children as they are less experienced and often start off as Mothers Helps before going on to become a nanny.
-Because they often have less child care experience they are not given constant sole charge of the children.
-Instead they work alongside the Mother as an extra pair of hands.
+Because they often have less childcare experience they are not given constant sole charge of the children.
+Instead, they work alongside the Mother as an extra pair of hands.